aleksandergrzyb/mostitch/README.md

 # Mostitch

-Program that automatically stitches set of eye's retina images.
+**Mostitch** is a program that automatically stitches set of eye's retina images and it's the result of Master's Thesis entitled **Spatial coregistration algorithms for angiographic imaging with optical coherence tomography**.
+Thesis is available to download from this [repository](http://git.tesla.cs.put.poznan.pl/agrzyb/master-thesis/tree/master).

 ## Prerequisites